 + PRO: Proximity to the mountains

-Denver’s location right alongside the Rocky Mountains means incredible views from the city, but also great opportunities for exploration.
+Denver's location right alongside the Rocky Mountains means incredible views from the city and great exploration opportunities.
 Hiking, mountain biking, skiing and more are at the fingertips of Denver residents.
-All it takes is a short drive out of the city and they’ve arrived among the hundreds of gorgeous peaks.
+All it takes is a short drive out of the city, and they've arrived among the hundreds of gorgeous peaks.

 - CON: Denver is landlocked

-Although there are many benefits to the location of the city, Denver being situated inland means access to water is limited.
-While Denverites make up for this in a big way with plenty of other activities available in the city, a trip to the beach requires quite a journey and water sports are certainly not a draw card for visitors to this landlocked city.
+Although there are many benefits to the location of the city, Denver's inland location means access to water is limited.
+While Denverites make up for this in a big way with plenty of other activities available in the city, a trip to the beach requires quite a journey.
+Water sports are certainly not a draw card for visitors to this landlocked city.